Crow Symbolism and Crow Meaning

 Keep seeing my wisdom.

-Your effort insures your reward.”~Avia on Crow Symbolism
+Your effort insures your reward.”

 Of all the creatures who have honored me with their inner-symbolic-workings…the crow/raven has been the most intriguing, dark, mysterious, and laughably evasive with her wisdom.
 Crow symbolism is the bestest!
 At least in my opinion.